 How to use: Just like ginger, you can remove the skin and dice into little pieces.
 Either that or you can put chunky pieces in your broth and take it out at the time of serving.

 Dishes that can be prepared: Slurp on Tom Kha Gai soup, galangal infused teas or savour it in your curries, rice preparations and other soups.

 Kaffir lime leaves

-Another essential component of Thai cuisine, kaffir lime leaves are often used for its incredible aroma and citrusy flavour.
+Another essential component of Thai cuisine, kaffir lime leaves are often used for thier incredible aroma and citrusy flavour.
 As per chef Vaibav Verma, it brings in that zest that is much required for Thai cuisine.